salemmohdmohd/basic-flask-medge/syntax.md

 | **One-to-One**    | `uselist=False` in relationship                 | `Mapped["Profile"]` without list                               | More intuitive syntax, better documentation |
 | **Configuration** | Implicit in backref                             | Explicit with back_populates                                   | Clearer and more maintainable relationships |
 | **Typing**        | No native support                               | Typing with `Mapped[T]`                                        | Better static analysis, autocompletion      |

-> 💡 **Tip**: The modern method is compatible with Flask-SQLAlchemy 3.x and offers better performance and long-term maintainability.

-With SQLAlchemy, you can connect your models like LEGO pieces (but without the pain of stepping on one barefoot 😆).
-Whether it's 1:1 (like a phone and its owner), 1:N (like a meme and its thousands of shares), or N:M (like your favorite shows and your sleepless nights), the ORM has you covered!

-Now go write queries as if the code documented itself! 🦸‍♂️💻

-(And remember: if your code works on the first try, it's time to be suspicious... or celebrate with coffee ☕).

-Ready for the next level?
-SQLAlchemy awaits! 😉